JiJetu/Wilderness-Wonders-Server/README.md

 <div align="center">
-  <h1>Wilderness Wonders Server</h1>
+  <h1>Campers Shop Server</h1>
 </div>

 ---

 ## Introduction

-Welcome to the Wilderness Wonders Server!
-This project serves as the backend for the Wilderness Wonders e-commerce website type of Campers shop, providing essential API endpoints and database connections for the application.
+Welcome to the Campers Shop Server!
+This project serves as the backend for the Campers Shop e-commerce website type of Campers shop, providing essential API endpoints and database connections for the application.

 ## Project Description

-The Wilderness Wonders Server is built to support the Wilderness Wonders e-commerce platform, specifically designed for camping enthusiasts.
+The Campers Shop Server is built to support the Campers Shop e-commerce platform, specifically designed for camping enthusiasts.
 It handles various backend operations, including database interactions, API routing, and server-side logic.

 ## Features